chriskrycho/v5.chriskrycho.com/site/pages/services.md

 ## For Companies

 I provide front-end technical strategy, teaching and workshops for TypeScript and Rust, and technical solutions for TypeScript and Rust code bases.
-My current rate is $1,600/day or $225/hour.
-(I only book in hour-long increments, and you can choose whether to pay my daily rate or my hourly rate as makes sense to you.)
+My current rate is **$200/hour**.

 If those are problems you have, [book a free 30-minute session with me][call] or [send me an email][email-30-min] and let’s talk about whether and how I can help you!

 [call]: https://calendly.com/chriskrycho/30-minute-meeting
-[email-30-min]: mailto:hello@chriskrycho.com?subject=
+[email-30-min]: mailto:hello@chriskrycho.com?subject=30-minute%20meeting%20request

 <figure>
 <img style="max-width: 210px" src="https://cdn.chriskrycho.com/images/30-minute-call.jpeg" />